Temporary concessions made to reliefs and exemptions

 - sustained a loss in the period 1 January 2020 to 31 December 2020.

-Where such an election is made, you may not elect to step out of averaging for a further five years.
+Where such an election was made, you may not elect to step out of averaging for a further five years.

 Next: Temporary acceleration of Corporation Tax loss relief